dcazenav/PhylEntropy/README.md

 # Phylentropy

-A Django web application to make simple data analysis and data vizualisation.
+A Django web application to make simple data analysis and vizualisation.

 # Installation